Paving the road for autonomous mobility

 Robotaxis are in full development in the United States, particularly in the cities of Phoenix and San Francisco.
 This presentation aims to provide an update on the status of Waymo and Cruise's Level 4 technologies and to highlight the operational challenges of operating a robot taxi fleet in a dense urban environment.

-Ruter will present the inspiring Oslo Study and how it's translating into a transformative vision for utilizing self-driving vehicles in public mobility.
+Ruter present the inspiring Oslo Study and how it’s translating into a transformative vision for utilizing self-driving vehicles in public mobility.
 Hear about current large scale pilots and learn about the next steps towards integration.
 Join us to discover the potential of self-driving vehicles beyond traditional bus-lines and first-last mile shuttles.

 Christian will present Holo's role as an implementer of autonomous software - taking a project from idea, through getting permits, to operating day-to-day.
 Christian will show what tools, processes and experiences Holo has from four years of operations with various types of autonomous vehicles.